yohann-kevin/the-minifier/README.md

 ⚙️  Options ⚙️

   -h, --help       🆘 Print this usage guide
   -a, --all        📝 Minify all project
   -c, --css        🖌️ Minify all project css
   -w, --html       🌐 Minify all project html
   -j, --js         🚂 Minify all project javascript
   -t, --ts         🚆 Minify all project typescript
-  -n, --no-min    ❌ Does not generate a .min file but overwrites existing files
+  -n, --no-min     ❌ Does not generate a .min file but overwrites existing files -v, --version    🔍 View current install version
 ```

 Other languages such as html and javascript will be available in future iterations